 - Study the format used by a successful published author like Jodi Picoult.

-- Stick to one point of view per chapter, so the reader can settle in for an entire scene from start to finish.
+- Stick to one point of view per scene, so the reader can settle in for an entire dramatic arc from start to finish.

 - Resist the urge to switch POVs in the middle of the action.
 You might be able to get away with this once or twice at a very dramatic point, but otherwise it can be confusing and make the scenes feel disconnected.